-A tryst with the search result of this word results in various terms that attempt to ‘define’ what Khadi is all about…
+A tryst with the search result of the word handmade fabric results in various terms that attempt to ‘define’ what handspun and hand woven fabric is all about…

-For me, at metaphor Racha, however, the true search began with an attempt to understand Khadi as not just a mere fabric but to understand Khadi as a thought.
+For me, at metaphor Racha, however, the true search began with an attempt to understand not just as a mere hand produced fabric but to understand it as a thought.
 A thought that kindles a spirit, to facilitate us to the use and services of our immediate surroundings.
 It is this thought that embodies so many dimensions and finally culminates it all into a unified organic spirit.

-Being Khadi enthusiast, ‘Namma Khadi’ translates into a way of life for me.
+Being handspun and hand woven fabric enthusiast, the textile itself translates into a way of life.
 It brings about a true sense of feeling one and at home with it.
-It is with a sense of pride that we identify ourselves with the character of Khadi.
+It is with a sense of pride that we identify ourselves with the character of handmade.
 The versatility and ease with which this textile lends itself to absorb and enhance the beauty of any local craft are not only fascinating but a humbling experience.
 For me, it is about weaving the soul together with the yarn, which ultimately forms an integral part of our utilitarian merchandise.
-While I work to redefine and rediscover Khadi, I absorb the warmth as well as the imperfections of life, which the coarse nature of the fabric intersperses effortlessly into its warp and weft.
+While I work to redefine and rediscover handmade fabric, I absorb the warmth as well as the imperfections of life, which the coarse nature of the fabric intersperses effortlessly into its warp and weft.
 This reflects in my ideas that translate into products to celebrate the spirit of the soul, of the individual and of the thought.
 A thought inspired by a simple spinning wheel that spun a revolution.
-At metaphor Racha, it is this spirit of Khadi that we celebrate.
+At metaphor Racha, it is this spirit we celebrate.

 - Ravi Kiran.